akhilesh-w/logseq/pages/docker.md

 	- docker ps -> lists all the docker images
 	- docker run image-name -> run the image
 	- stop the container -> docker stop <id of the container>
-	-
+	- start the container and get the id -> docker run -d image-name -